Marcel0024/FundaScraper/README.md

 Scraping times are set by a CRON expression, so you can set it to once a day, twice a day, etc.

 What makes this scraper unique is, it imitates a real user browsing the website.
-It opens a browser, loads the page, and waits for the page to load and then scrapes it.
+It opens a tab inside the browser, loads the page, and waits for the page to load and then scrapes it.
 Further more you can override all selectors to make it work with future changes on the website.
 That way you don't have to wait for the image to be updated.
 Note the browser windows are all opened insided the container you won't physically see the browser.

 Please note: